 How much of which landscaping your rental property?

-I’m please you asked.
+I’m pleased you asked.
 Generally, we find a mix of 65% rockscape to 35% grass.
-The rockscape is cost effective as well as minimal maintenance.
+The rockscape is cost-effective as well as minimal maintenance.

 Here is a great example, even if it is AstroTurf: